kakalak-lumberJack/creative_areas/readme.md

 # Creative_areas

 Creative Areas is a minetest mod allowing areas defined by the Areas mod to be designated as creative/sandbox areas adjusting players privliges and inventory formspecs appropriately as they leave or enter these areas.
+Items mined or taken from creative inventory inside creative area will be removed from players inventories upon leaving creative areas.

+Players with the 'privs' priv will not have privileges or inventories affected moving in and out of these areas.

 * Use /creative_area <area ID number> to add area to list of areas where creative mode is enabled.
 * Use /rm_creative_areas <area ID number> to remove an area from the list.
+* Use /ls_creative_areas to see a list of creative areas and respective area IDs.

-Depends on Advanced Areas Mod by Shadow Ninja and the Creative mod included in Minetest Game.
+Depends on [Advanced Areas Mod](https://github.com/ShadowNinja/areas) by Shadow Ninja and the [Creative](https://github.com/minetest/minetest_game/tree/master/mods/creative) mod included in Minetest Game.

+This mod is compatible with Minetest 0.4.16 and up.

 MIT License:
 Copyright 2018 kakalak-lumberJack